 Let’s take a deep dive into each of those signs:

-A car with parts in excellent operating condition (including its battery) will start as soon as you turn the key in the ignition.
+A car in excellent operating condition (including its battery) will start as soon as you turn the key in the ignition.
 At most, like on cold mornings, you might need an extra second or two for that to happen.

 However, should the car take more than 2 seconds of cranking to start, that’s a common telltale sign that you’ve got battery problems.
+However, it’s also possible that you have an alternator or connection problem, but those issues are covered in another article.

-- An engine that won’t crank at all
+• An engine that won’t crank at all

-- A car that often needs jumpstarting to start (i.e. can’t reliably start on its own)
+• A car that often needs jumpstarting to start (i.e. can’t reliably start on its own)

 Starting the engine suddenly becomes a challenge because your vehicle’s battery is too weak or is approaching the end of its lifespan and is about to die out.

-Read: Does a Car Battery Charge When Idling?
+Related: Does a Car Battery Charge When Idling?

 Another clear indicator of whether or not you need a new battery is its usage patterns.